jamesoflol/photobucket-blogger-migratinator/docs/auth_success.md

+Below is your Google authentication code for pasting in to the Photobucket Blogger Migratinator app.

-> Your Google authentication code should appear here
+> Your Google authentication code should appear here.
+If you're seeing this message, you may have navigated to this page directly.
+You should only arrive here via [https://jamesoflol.github.io/photobucket-blogger-migratinator](https://jamesoflol.github.io/photobucket-blogger-migratinator).

 <script>
 // Simple script for grabbing parameter name from the browser URL bar